 Leafy mistletoes sometimes severely reduce crop productions in fruit and nut trees.
 Foliage and berries of some species are toxic.
 (Source: en.wikipedia.org/wiki/Phoradendron, where a list of references is found)

-Desert, or mesquite, mistletoe (Phoradendron californicum) is found in the Mojave and Sonoran Deserts in southern California, Nevada, and Arizona, and in the Mexican states Sonora, Sinaloa, and Baja California, up to an elevation of 1,400 metres.
+This plant is found in the Mohave and Sonoran Deserts in southern California, Nevada, and Arizona, and in the Mexican states Sonora, Sinaloa, and Baja California, up to an elevation of 1,400 m.
 It grows on a wide selection of trees or shrubs, including mesquite (Prosopis), ironwood (Olneya tesota), catclaw acacia (Senegalia greggii), palo verde (Parkinsonia), and desert buckthorn (Condalia).

-Formerly, the fruits of this species were consumed by various indigenous peoples, who harvested them by spreading a blanket beneath the plant, hitting it with sticks.
+Formerly, the fruits were consumed by various indigenous peoples, who harvested them by spreading a blanket beneath the plant, hitting it with sticks.

 This bush in Mohave National Preserve, California, is severely infested with mesquite mistletoe.
 (Photo copyright © by Kaj Halberg)